apache/qpid-proton/DEVELOPERS.md

 Development Environment
 -----------------------

-Developers wishing to work across multiple languages should become familiar with the CMake build system as this will build and run all available tests and code whereas the maven build system only run Java tests.

 First you will need to set up your basic build environment with CMake and all prerequisites (see the instructions in INSTALL) so that you can build the full code base.